rcook/rcook.github.io/_posts/2019-02-19-intellij-checker-framework.md

 ---
 ## Set up Checker Framework in IntelliJ

-These are step-by-step instructions for setting up [Checker Framework (CF)][checker-framework] for a basic Java project in [IntelliJ][intellij].
+These are step-by-step instructions for setting up [Checker Framework][checker-framework] (CF) for a basic Java project in [IntelliJ][intellij].
 This is based on my configuration:

 * IntelliJ IDEA Ultimate 2018.1.5
 * macOS Sierra 10.12.6